saucenet/sync/README.md

 # Listening for Push Notifications in Clients

 Sauce Sync uses topic-style notifications since there is no payload required for clients to stay in sync.
-A GCM message just tells a client that they should call the `sync` api method.
+A GCM message just tells a client that they should call the `sync` API method.

 Be sure to read Google's documentation on [topic messaging](https://developers.google.com/cloud-messaging/topic-messaging#sending_topic_messages_from_the_server) if you are unsure of how this works.

 ## Android

 To listen for GCM topic messages on android, follow [Google's Android documentation] (https://developers.google.com/cloud-messaging/android/client)

 Be sure to take a look at [Android's downstream topic messages](https://developers.google.com/cloud-messaging/downstream#receiving-messages-on-an-ios-client-app)

 ## iOS

 To listen for GCM topic messages on iOS, follow [Google's GCM documentation for iOS](https://developers.google.com/cloud-messaging/ios/client)

 # Generating SDKs

 The SDKs are generated using Google Cloud Endpoints, so be sure to brush up on [how it works](https://cloud.google.com/appengine/docs/java/endpoints/)

 ## Android

 Follow [Google's Android Cloud Endpoints documentation](https://cloud.google.com/appengine/docs/java/endpoints/consume_android)

 Alternatively, you can find a copy of the generated clients inside the build directory after running `gradle appengineEndpointsExpandClientLibs`

 ## Javascript

-Follow [Google's Cloud Endpoints documentation](https://cloud.google.com/appengine/docs/java/endpoints/consume_js)  The JS client is a lightweight wrapper around the REST api.
+Follow [Google's Cloud Endpoints documentation](https://cloud.google.com/appengine/docs/java/endpoints/consume_js)  The JS client is a lightweight wrapper around the REST API.

 ## iOS

 Follow [Google's iOS Cloud Endpoints documentation](https://cloud.google.com/appengine/docs/java/endpoints/consume_ios)